AntonZijlstra/Example-database-login-code/README.md

 # Image-handler-module-code
 The code containing the image handler.

-For an example of it's use please run alonside the example layout xml file provided having placed two images called test 1 and 2 in your drawables folder.
+For an example of it's use please run the ExampleActivity file provided having ImageHandler and activitymain in the correct folders and having placed two images called test 1 and 2 in your drawables folder.
+You may also need to update your Android manifest to run the ExampleActivity.

-Otherwise the Image handler module is designed to be fully modular and therefore can be run in any code provided a valid Image and ImageView frame is provided.
+Otherwise the Image handler is designed to be fully modular and therefore can be called from any activity provided a valid Image and ImageView frame is provided.

 In order to use the image handler you need to do the following: